Grammercy/imageToSpreadsheet/README.md

-#imageToSpreadsheet

-Converts an image(png, webp, jpeg, gif, bmp, tiff) to an xlsx spreadsheet at output.xlsx Little side project, if you open an issue I may or may not solve it, PRs welcome
+---

+# imageToSpreadsheet

+Converts images (PNG, WEBP, JPEG, GIF, BMP, TIFF) to an XLSX spreadsheet (`output.xlsx`).
+A small side project; issues and PRs are welcome but may not be addressed.

+---